 If needed, when installing some high back child restraints, the head restraints of the second row seating positions can be removed.
 Insert a thin pointed object, such as a paper clip or pushpin, into the hole of each head restraint guide and while lifting up remove the head restraint.
-Store the head restraint in a secure location in the vehicle.
+Store the head restraint in a secure location in the vehicle, such as on the floor against the rear of the front seats.
 To re-install the head restraint, line the posts up in the holes on the seat back with the head restraint strap facing the outside of the vehicle and push down until the head restraint locks into place.
 Lift gently to ensure it is locked into place.